aenarete/KitePodModels.jl/README.md

 - depower: a value between 0% and 100%; zero corresponds to the power line being fully reeled-in
 - rel_depower: a value between 0.0 and 1.0
 - depower_offset: 23.6   # at rel_depower=0.236 the kite is fully powered [%]
+- alpha_depower: the change of the angle between the kite and the last tether segment [rad]

 ## Licence
 This project is licensed under the MIT License.
 Please see the below WAIVER in association with the license.